Ashanti (singer): 2015–present: Collaborations

 In 2015, she announced that she had worked on new music for her seventh album, with an unknown release date.
 Ashanti collaborated with Michelle Obama for her #Let'sMove campaign to spread awareness of drinking water with her new video and song "Let's Go" released in 2015.
 In 2016, she collaborated on the song "Seven Day Love" included in the album "Inzombia" by Canadian singer Belly.
 She has also worked with numerous artists, including Sia, Alicia Keys, John Legend, Queen Latifah, Usher and Kelly Clarkson to interpret the songs of the Broadway musical "Hamilton" for the compilation "The Hamilton Mixtape".

 In 2017, Ashanti announced her seventh studio album, revealing it would be released in 2018.
 She denied this in June 2018, confirming the future release of an album in collaboration with rapper Ja Rule.
 Between 2017 and 2018 she returned to the music scene with several collaborations including the single "Say Less" with Ty Dolla Sign, the track "The Road" by Machel Montano, and the song "Start This Shit Off Right" with Mack Maine, from the album "Tha Carter V" by Lil Wayne.

-Ashanti released the collaboration "Pretty Little Thing" with Afro B in August 2019.Archived at Ghostarchive and the Wayback Machine: "Ashanti featuring Afro B – Pretty Little Thing (Official Music Video)" (2019) She also featured on the soundtrack of the film Stuck, which she produced.
-In November, Ashanti guest-starred as herself in two episodes of the third season of The CW's Dynasty reboot: "Mother, I'm At La Mirage" and "Something Desperate".
+Ashanti released the collaboration "Pretty Little Thing" with Afro B in August 2019.Archived at Ghostarchive and the Wayback Machine: "Ashanti featuring Afro B – Pretty Little Thing (Official Music Video)" (2019) She was also featured on the soundtrack of the film Stuck, which she produced.
+In November 2019, Ashanti guest-starred as herself in two episodes of the third season of The CW's Dynasty reboot: "Mother, I'm At La Mirage" and "Something Desperate".

 In January 2021, Ashanti released her single "2:35 (I Want You)".
 On March 10, 2022, Ashanti's single "Rock wit U (Awww Baby)" was heavily sampled for British rapper Aitch's single "Baby".
 In October 2022, Ashanti was featured on Diddy’s “Gotta Move On” remix which also features Bryson Tiller and Yung Miami.
+In February 2024, she was featured on Jermaine Dupri's single "This Lil' Game We Play" alongside Nelly and Juicy J.